 Replication

 Replication, also known as data redundancy, is the process of creating and maintaining identical copies of data across multiple servers or nodes.
+In cloud platforms, replicas are commonly spread across availability zones to survive data-center-level failures.

 Data replication becomes necessary the more that data is distributed across multiple servers, for example in service-oriented or microservices architectures.